Nanjai Uthukuli Canal

-Impact of Urbanization
+Impact of urbanization

-With the higher level of urbanization in Erode, the canal gets severely affected with solid wastes and sewerage from the surrounding residential areas.
-Accumulation of plastic wastes and garbage is the major threat faced by this water channel, which caused the channel to be dry in most times of the year.
+With the higher level of urbanization in Erode, the canal is severely affected by solid wastes and sewerage from the surrounding residential areas.
+Accumulation of plastic waste and garbage is the major threat faced by the water channel, causing it to be dry most of the year.
 Erode Municipal Corporation and other local agencies occasionally take a clean-up routine and clear the water channel from pollution.